top of page

 It handles:

-• tool execution (so it can actually run commands, call APIs, edit files)
+• Tool execution (so it can actually run commands, call APIs, and edit files)

 Agent = LLM + Harness